Wembley Stadium: Football

-Wembley Stadium hosted the UEFA Champions League Final for the first time on 28 May 2011 when Barcelona played Manchester United.
-The stadium hosted the 2013 UEFA Champions League Final between Bayern Munich and Borussia Dortmund, and in September 2019 it was named the host for the 2023 UEFA Champions League Final.
-Due to adjustments of the 2020 final caused by the COVID-19 pandemic in Europe, it will stage the following season's final instead.
+Wembley hosted the UEFA Champions League final for the first time on 28 May 2011 when Barcelona played Manchester United.
+The stadium hosted the 2013 UEFA Champions League final between Bayern Munich and Borussia Dortmund, and in September 2019 it was named the host for the 2023 UEFA Champions League final.
+Due to adjustments of the 2020 final caused by the COVID-19 pandemic in Europe, it staged the following season's final between Borussia Dortmund and Real Madrid instead.

 During the 2012 Olympics, Great Britain defeated Brazil in the first women's international to take place at the stadium.
 On 23 November 2014 the England women's team played at the stadium for the first time when they lost 3–0 to Germany in a friendly.

 The stadium, with pandemic restrictions, hosted the UEFA Euro 2020, which included all three of England's Group D, two round of 16 matches, both semi-finals, and the final.
 On 29 June 2021, in the round of 16 match at the UEFA Euro 2020 tournament, England won 2–0 against Germany at Wembley, for the national team's first knockout victory against their international rivals Germany at a major international football tournament, since the 1966 World Cup final at the original Wembley Stadium.
 On 7 July 2021, in the semi-final match at the UEFA Euro 2020 tournament, England won 2–1 against Denmark at Wembley, for the national team's first European Championship final ever, with Italy winning the final on Sunday 11 July 2021 against England.
 The stadium was also used to host the UEFA Women's Euro 2022, albeit reserved only for the final on 31 July 2022, where England also reached the final, won the game against Germany 2–1 to bring England first ever major European honour.
 The final was watched by a crowd of 87,192, a record for either the men's or women's European Championship.
+The stadium will also host matches during UEFA Euro 2028.

 Rugby league

-The Rugby league Challenge Cup Final had been played annually at the old Wembley Stadium since 1929.
+The rugby league Challenge Cup Final had been played annually at the old Wembley Stadium since 1929.
 In 2007, the cup final returned to its traditional home after the rebuilding of Wembley.
-When Catalans Dragons played St. Helens in the 2007 Challenge Cup Final, they became the first non-English rugby league team to play in the final.
+When Catalans Dragons played St. Helens in the 2007 Challenge Cup final, they became the first non-English rugby league team to play in the final.
 The result saw St Helens retain the cup by a score of 30–8 before 84,241 fans.
 The first rugby league team to win a game at the new Wembley Stadium, were Normanton Freeston.
 The West Yorkshire secondary school beat Castleford High School in the Year 7 boys Carnegie Champion Schools final, which was played immediately prior to the 2007 Challenge Cup Final.
 The first official try at the renovated Wembley was scored by James Roby of St Helens, although Luke Metcalfe of Castleford High School scored the first try in the schools game that took place before the 2007 Challenge Cup final.